iopay/product-changelog/android/README.md

 ## 2025-02-24 ～ 2025-03-02
+-

 ## 2025-02-17 ～ 2025-02-23
  - Calculate Uniswap transaction slippage
+ - Translate the copy of the swap feature

 ## 2025-02-10 ～ 2025-02-16
  - Fix issues of the swap internal beta version